BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 .. image:: images-wtf/file_units.png

-The storage units are liquid water equivalent in cm, as expected, but the date units are reported in milliseseconds since Jan 1, 1970.
+The storage units are liquid water equivalent in cm, as expected, but the date units are reported in milliseconds since Jan 1, 1970.
 In order to convert to a more typical date unit, we must first create a new column and then enter the formula shown below for the first date in the list.
 This formula converts the number from milliseconds to days and then adds that number to the date value corresponding to January 1, 1970, thus creating a proper date value.
 To see this value, change the number format to the one of the standard date options.
 Whether it appears as month/day/year or day/month/year will depend on your regional settings.

 .. image:: images-wtf/fixing_the_date.png